-While some out-of-staters may dismiss the Big Smoky Valley as just another “sea of sagebrush”, veteran hot springs enthusiasts—or super-soakers, as we like to call ‘em— will know that buried in these foothills is one of the most reliable hot spring soaks in Nevada.
-Here, visitors and locals alike have flocked to Spencer Hot Springs, and has become more popular in recent years due to one little factor: its reliability.
-Of all the natural hot springs found throughout Nevada, Spencer Hot Springs always seems to be perfect no matter what time year you hit it.
+While some out-of-staters may overlook central Nevada’s Big Smoky Valley as just another “sea of sagebrush”, veteran hot springs enthusiasts—or super-soakers, as we like to call ‘em— will know that buried in these foothills is one of the most reliable hot spring soaks in Nevada.
+Here, visitors and locals alike have flocked to Spencer Hot Springs for decades, which has become more popular in recent years due to one little factor: dependability.
+Of all the natural hot springs found throughout Nevada, Spencer Hot Springs always seems to be perfect—both with delicious water temps and panoramic views—no matter what time of year you hit it.

-With three, sometimes four, bathing spots on the premises, most of these baths are made from cattle troughs—or Cowboy Tubs— with irrigated natural hot spring water piped into the tub.
+With three, sometimes four, bathing spots on this BLM-managed hot spring, most of these baths are made from cattle troughs—or Cowboy Tubs— with irrigated natural hot spring water piped into the tub.
 This single feature makes Spencer Hot Springs a desirable soak: you can control the temperature by moving the water source in and out of the tub, making a soak here ideal no matter what the season is.
 Two of the three tubs here are made from metal Cowboy Tubs, while one is a natural, mud bottom.
+Often times a fourth Cowboy Tub can be accessed, but is significantly cooler than the others.
 At the source, water temperatures consistently sit around 130 fahrenheit year-round, and right around the low hundreds in the runoff, soaking tubs.
-No matter which you decide to kick back in, there's no wrong way of watching the sun drop behind the Toiyabe Mountains in this enchanting off-grid oasis.

 Travel Nevada PRO TIP: While visiting Spencers, keep your eyes and ears peeled for a charming herd of wild burros—the Hickison Burro Herd—who have called Big Smoky home for eons.
 Please remember your Hot Spring Etiquette and do not park on top of the source, as these springs are a water source for many Great Basin creatures.